cosmos/sdk-tutorials/academy/4-my-own-chain/create-message.md

 ---
-title: Message - Creating a Message to Create a Game
+title: Message - Create a Message to Create a Game
 order: 6
 description: You introduce the message to create a game
 tag: deep-dive
 ---

-# Message - Creating a Message to Create a Game
+# Message - Create a Message to Create a Game

 <HighlightBox type="synopsis">